 Warner Music Nashville president/CEO John Esposito and A&R execs Scott Hendricks and Cris Lacy recognized Evans’ talent and his accessible sound and were impressed by the potential of his songs to connect with the country audience.
 By May of this year, they signed Morgan to the label, a little less than two years after he arrived on American soil for good.

 As the new music finds its way into the world, Evans is optimistic about his future.
-His first U.S. album, still in production, finds him embodying the breadth of his personality, from crisp and carefree to soulful and tender.
+His first U.S. album Things That We Drink To finds him embodying the breadth of his personality, from crisp and carefree to soulful and tender.
 But Evans isn’t just upbeat about the music.
 He’s also grateful for the winding road that led him to this point.